Francis A. McAnaney Professor of History

 - Ph.D., Stanford University

 - Time Period(s)

 - Global, United States

 John McGreevy joined Notre Dame’s faculty in 1997.
 He served as chair of the Department of History from 2002–2008 and dean of the College of Arts and Letters from 2008–2018.

 He is the author of three books.
 The first, Parish Boundaries: The Catholic Encounter with Race in the Twentieth Century Urban North, was published by the University of Chicago Press in 1996.
 The second, Catholicism and American Freedom: A History, was published by W.W.
 Norton in 2003.
-The third, American Jesuits and the World: How an Embattled Religious Order Made Modern Catholicism Global, was published in 2016 with Princeton University Press.
-He has received major fellowships from the Mellon Foundation, the American Council of Learned Societies, the Louisville Institute, and the Erasmus Institute, and has published articles and reviews in the Journal of American History, New York Review of Books, Commonweal, the New Republic, the Chicago Tribune and other venues.
+The third, American Jesuits and the World: How an Embattled Religious Order Made Modern Catholicism Global, was published in 2016 by Princeton University Press.
+A fourth book on global Catholicism is under contract with W. W. Norton.
+He has received major fellowships from the Mellon Foundation, the American Council of Learned Societies, the Louisville Institute, and the Erasmus Institute, and has published articles and reviews in the Journal of American History, New York Review of Books, The Chronicle of Higher Education, Commonweal, The New Republic, Chicago Tribune and other venues.